pentlandedge/s4607/README.md

 1> Bin = s4607:read_file("/path/to/file").
 2> s4607:display_packets(Bin).
 ```
+In the not too distant future, it will be possible to read the entire list of packets into a single, hierarchical structure suitable for data processing applications.

 # Running the regression tests
 The project uses Erlang's eunit test system.
 From the Erlang shell, to run all of the unit tests:
 ```